Otis Floyd

-Otis Floyd (born June 13, 1976) is a former gridiron football linebacker.
-He most recently played for the Hamilton Tiger-Cats of the Canadian Football League.
+Otis Floyd (born June 13, 1976) is an American former professional football linebacker.
+He most recently played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

-College years
+College career

 Floyd played five seasons for the University of Louisville.

 Professional career

 Floyd won a Grey Cup championship in 2001 with the Calgary Stampeders, and then in 2006 with the BC Lions.

 Personal life

-Floyd owns a roofing company called Paramount Roofing & Consulting, Inc in Douglasville, GA.
+Floyd owns a roofing company called Paramount Roofing & Consulting, Inc. in Douglasville, Georgia.